Jushline/strapi-ecs-deploy/README.md

-# Task 7 - Deploy Strapi on AWS ECS Fargate using GitHub Actions
+# Deploy Strapi on AWS ECS Fargate using GitHub Actions

 This task automates the deployment of a Strapi application to AWS ECS Fargate.
-The infrastructure (VPC, ECS Cluster, ECS Service, ALB, Security Groups) is already created in Task 6 using Terraform.
+The infrastructure (VPC, ECS Cluster, ECS Service, ALB, Security Groups) is already created using Terraform.
-Task 7 focuses on automating application deployment using GitHub Actions.
+so this focuses on automating application deployment using GitHub Actions.

 ---